bonzanini/luigi-slack/README.md

 Features
 --------

-At the moment this is a proof-of-concept, version 0.1, and it should consider **experimental**.
+At the moment this is a proof-of-concept, version 0.1, and it should be considered **experimental**.

 Features: